insillion/sunereum/api/broker/11-cash-payment.md

-## API Endpoint: Add Cash Payment
+## API Endpoint: Pay Via Cash Payment For Policy Issuance

-This endpoint allows users to add a cash payment to their account.
+This endpoint allows users to pay via cash to complete the payment journey.

 ### Request Method